Slaytex/Grid2.0/README.md

    - Ensure frames are selected before sending
    - Check the console for error messages

+3. **Development Issues**
+   - Make sure TypeScript is installed globally
+   - Verify all dependencies are installed
+   - Check for any npm audit warnings or vulnerabilities

 ## License

 [Your License Information]

 ## Contributing

+[Your Contributing Guidelines]
 [Your Contributing Guidelines]